derekpcollins/jquery-custom-select-menu/README.md

 # Custom Select Menu jQuery Plugin

 A jQuery Plugin that allows you to create custom select menus.
-To see them in action, check out the [demo](http://derekpcollins.com/jquery-custom-select-menu/).
+To see the custom menu in action, check out the [demo](http://derekpcollins.com/jquery-custom-select-menu/).

 ## Usage